Augusta Dog Bite Lawyers

 If you or a loved one sustained severe injuries as the result of a dog bite in Augusta or another town in the Central Savannah Region, make sure you seek legal representation as soon as you can.
 An experienced Georgia dog bite attorney can help you recover all of the compensation you are entitled to.

-Chris Hudson Law Group will fight to help you get justice and assist you in recovering the full and fair compensation you deserve for your injuries.
-Call (706) 690-4613 today to schedule a free, no-obligation consultation with our experienced Augusta dog bite lawyers.
+The Chris Hudson Law Group will fight to help you get justice and assist you in recovering the full and fair compensation you deserve for your injuries.
+Call (706) 690-4613 or fill in our contact form to schedule a free, no-obligation consultation with our experienced Augusta dog bite lawyers.